grafalex82/hellozigbee/doc/part6_join_zigbee_network.md

 - The packet then is transmitted to the final recipient (probably the packet has to jump over the several hops to the recipient).
 - When the packet reaches the final recipient, it confirms data reception with the `DATA_ACK` event (ACK packet was delivered by the reverse route through several intermediate nodes)

-So we see confirmation of sending some messages (our device sends some data), but we don’t see the messages themselves.
-Moreover, we do not see events that are processed by the ZigBee stack. they didn’t even get to the application level — just processed internally by the Zigbee layer, and we see only confirming the answers.
+So we see confirmation of sending some messages (our device sends some data), but we don't see the messages themselves.
+Moreover, we do not see events that are processed by the ZigBee stack. they didn't even get to the application level - just processed internally by the Zigbee layer, and we see only confirming the answers.

 ## Sniffing Zigbee

-Let’s uncover the sniffer — it will reveal real data transferred between nodes.
+Let's uncover the sniffer - it will reveal real data transferred between nodes.
 Also seeing real packets allows much better understanding of how Zigbee network works.
 I am using an old CC2531 dongle, [whsniff](https://github.com/homewsn/whsniff) or [ZBOSS](https://www.zigbee2mqtt.io/advanced/zigbee/04_sniff_zigbee_traffic.html) for packet capture, and [wireshark](https://www.wireshark.org/) for analysis.
-Let’s repeat the network joining process and see how it looks on the packet level.
+Let's repeat the network joining process and see how it looks on the packet level.

 Zigbee operates with short messages between network nodes.
 Each node has a 16-bit network address, so it is easy to identify who is the sender, and who is the receiver.
 The node that is about to join does not have a network address, and can only send broadcast messages.